Equal Employment Opportunity Policy

 In accordance with Executive Order 13665, “Employees (or applicants for employment) will not be discharged or in any other manner discriminated against because such employee or applicant has inquired about, discussed, or disclosed the compensation of the employee or applicant or another employee or applicant.
 This provision shall not apply to instances in which an employee who has access to the compensation information of other employees or applicants as a part of such employee's essential job functions discloses the compensation of such other employees or applicants to individuals who do not otherwise have access to such information, unless such disclosure is in response to a formal complaint or charge, in furtherance of an investigation, proceeding, hearing, or action, including an investigation conducted by the employer, or is consistent with the contractor's legal duty to furnish information.”

 In accordance with Title VII of the Civil Rights Act of 1964 and Executive Order 11246, as amended, the Human Resources Manager will prepare an EEO-1 Report and a VETS 100 Report annually.

-Kris Keller, President, and his designee, Jennifer Gross, manager of the Corporate Human Resources Group, are responsible for leading SURVICE’s affirmative action efforts and ensuring that the principle of equal employment opportunity is understood and followed.
-The Area Operation/Group Manager for each SURVICE establishment is responsible for local affirmative action efforts.
-All members of management must be familiar with this policy, must fully support it, and are responsible for applying these principles in good faith.
-All employees are responsible for conduct consistent with SURVICE’s EEO Policy and are expected to demonstrate respect for all co-workers.
+Company President Kris Keller and his designee, Jennifer Gross, manager of the Corporate Human Resources Group, are responsible for leading SURVICE’s affirmative action efforts and ensuring that the principle of equal employment opportunity is understood and followed.
+The area operation/group manager for each SURVICE establishment is responsible for local affirmative action efforts.
+All members of management must be familiar with this policy and fully support it and are responsible for applying these principles in good faith.
+All employees are responsible for conduct consistent with SURVICE’s EEO Policy and expected to demonstrate respect for all coworkers.